 Civilization emerges from the lawless jungle riding on the back of a juridical system that resolves disputes through non-violent means.
 India has had an uneven history in this regard but the relatively stable structure that we had inherited from the British is crumbling because people are now, often, taking the law into their own hands.
-Justice is being denied to large sections of the population simply because of abnormal delays, There are so many examples of this sorry situation that it is pointless to give specific instances.
+Justice is being denied to large sections of the population simply because of abnormal delays.
+There are so many examples of this sorry situation that it is pointless to give specific instances.
 The fact is too well known.
 The question is: What can we do about it?

 The next step would be to track changes in the cause list over successive dates and determine the “speed” at which a case is moving through the system.
 The biggest cause of delay in the system is because hearings are postponed, often on trivial grounds, and the next date of hearing is months away.
-So, by tracking cause lists over a couple of months, it would be possible to determine, how many times each case comes up for hearing and what is the interval between these hearings.
+So, by tracking cause lists over a couple of months, it would be possible to determine how many times each case comes up for hearing and what the interval between these hearings is.
 From this, it would be possible to build a life history of every case.

-Some people may balk at the sheer volume of the task and the fact that the difference processing must be done every day, but thanks to open-source technologies like Hadoop, this problem can be addressed very comfortably.
+Some people may baulk at the sheer volume of the task and the fact that the difference processing must be done every day, but thanks to open-source technologies like Hadoop, this problem can be addressed very comfortably.

 Within a short period, this will create a real-time picture of the topology of juridical delay across the entire country.
 Where are the hot spots?
 Where are the biggest bottlenecks?
 What kinds of cases are held up the most?